ClaudioESSilva/PowerShellModulesCentral/README.md

 # PowerShellModulesCentral

-The intent of this repository is to make available on a central place a list of modules that people know/use.
+This repository was founded as a central hub to a list of PowerShell modules that people know/use.
-Each module has his file with his name with some basic information and a list of blog posts from people that have written/used them.
+Each module has a file describing its name, basic information the module, as well as one or more blog posts from people that have written about or used them.

-This way people can have some starting point to find solutions for similar problems.
+This way we can reduce friction when people are starting out or are trying to solve similar problems

 ## Why?
-Once in a while a new module appears and can be hard to spread the word an reach most of the people that could be interested in it.
+When a new module appears on the PowerShell scene it can be difficult to advertise and gain mindshare among developers/end users who could be interested in it.
+There are also times when difficulties arise in finding if a good tool exists or not, if its up to date, and how relevant it is in the community.

-Also, sometimes is difficult to find if a tool already exists or not, or if we are looking to latest version.
-This happened to me recently I went to google, found a PowerShell Gallery script and after checking that script don't work with some particularities I did a further research and found (google result's - page 3 or 4) a comment on a forum pointing to the GitHub repository.
+This happened to me recently:
+I went to google, found a PowerShell Gallery script, and after checking that the script didn't work with some particulars I did a further research and found (google result's - page 3 or 4) a comment on a forum pointing to the GitHub repository.
 Guess what?
 The problem I was having were already addressed. ;-)

 Are you a module owner?
 Are you writing something new?
 Do you contribute to a module?
 Share it!
-The ones I know and use can be very different from the ones you know and use!
-Why not share this information?
+The ones I know and use could be very different from the ones you know and use!
+Why not share?

 ## How can this help me?
 Are trying to find a module to work on a specific task?
 Use the search on the top of the page to try to find what you need.